John Doby Kennedy: Early life and career

 Kennedy was born in Camden, South Carolina.
 His father was an immigrant from Scotland who had settled in Kershaw County about 1830 and married a local woman.
 Kennedy served as a lieutenant in a Camden pre-war militia unit.
-He studied at South Carolina College from 1855–57.
-On October 28, 1857, he married Elizabeth Cunningham (1842–1876), and they eventually had 7 children.
+He studied at South Carolina College from 1855 to 1857.
+On October 28, 1857, he married Elizabeth Cunningham, and they eventually had 7 children.
 Kennedy read law under William Zachariah Leitner and was admitted to the bar in January 1861.
 However, South Carolina's secession and the subsequent outbreak of the Civil War delayed his plans to establish a law practice.

 Civil War

 Enlisting in the Confederate Army in April 1861, Kennedy became captain of Company E, 2nd South Carolina Infantry Regiment, under fellow Camden resident Col. Joseph Brevard Kershaw.
 At the First Battle of Manassas, he was struck by a Minie ball and badly wounded.
 Recovering, he was promoted to colonel when Kershaw was promoted to brigadier general.
 Kennedy's first action in command of a regiment occurred at a skirmish on the Nine-Mile Road near Richmond, Virginia, in June 1862 during the Peninsula Campaign.
 After fighting at the Battle of Savage's Station, he was disabled for several weeks by fever.
 He returned to his regiment in time for the Maryland Campaign.
 During Stonewall Jackson's investment of Harpers Ferry, Kennedy was with Kershaw's brigade in the capture of the important Maryland Heights.
 He led his regiment in Kershaw's counterattack during the Battle of Antietam, driving a part of the Union II Corps before him.
 However, he fell painfully wounded in the first charge, struck in the instep and Achilles tendon while crossing a wooden fence along the Hagerstown Pike.
 Once again recovering in time for a major battle, Kennedy led the 2nd and 8th South Carolina to the support of Gen. Howell Cobb at Marye's Heights, the focus of the hottest fighting at Fredericksburg.

 In 1863, Kennedy efficiently led his regiment during the battles of Chancellorsville and Gettysburg.
 During 1864, when not disabled, he was either in command of his regiment or of Kershaw's old brigade during the Richmond and Shenandoah Valley campaigns.
 In December he was promoted to the temporary rank of brigadier general; and continued to command the brigade when it was transferred down south.
-He took part in the Carolinas Campaign against William T. Sherman, including the Battle of Bentonville, and surrendered with Johnston's army at Greensboro.
+He took part in the Carolinas campaign against William T. Sherman, including the Battle of Bentonville, and surrendered with Johnston's army at Greensboro.

 Kennedy survived six wounds during his service to the Confederacy, and was hit fifteen times by spent balls.